holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 ## 2013	1	F11-1004
 {% endhighlight %}
 Note that `kscript` is keeping the tab as a delimter for the output.

+To allow for an easy transition between `awk` and `kscript.text.*` the API is using 1-based array access for the columns in the input [Row](https://github.com/holgerbrandl/kscript-support-api/blob/b1ac7741638b9513629bacfc5c1820e17d5354a6/src/main/kotlin/kscript/text/Tables.kt#L28)s.
+I.e. the third column is selected with `lines.split().map { it[3] }` and `select(3)`.

 * [Delete a column](http://stackoverflow.com/questions/15361632/delete-a-column-with-awk-or-sed)